-- Control the gap in extension using the ORIGIN[®] Spacer, which allows to test +0/+2 mm thicknesses.
-The +0 side corresponds to the prosthetic dimensions of the ORIGIN[®] PS total knee prosthesis with a +0 mm insert, which corresponds to the planned resection.
-[Fig.90] - Ligament balance can be assessed by applying varus/valgus stresses.
-[Fig.91] - In case of laxity with the +0 mm spacer, test the extension gap by using the +2 mm side of the ORIGIN® Spacer.
-Ensure that there is no flessum (flexum) or recurvatum (excessive extension).
+- Control the gap in extension using the ORIGIN® CR Spacer, which allows to test +0/+2 mm thicknesses.
+The +0 side corresponds to the prosthetic dimensions of the ORIGIN® CR total knee prosthesis with a +0 mm insert, which corresponds to the planned resection.
+[Fig.89] - Ligament balance can be assessed by applying varus/valgus stresses.
+(Fig.90) - In case of laxity with the +0 mm spacer, test the extension gap by using the +2 mm side of the ORIGIN® CR Spacer.
+Ensure that there is no flessum (flexum) or recurvatum (excessive extension). - In case of insufficient gap, proceed to a 2 mm tibial recut with the recut guide (use described in step 7) to increase the extension gap.